MAIN PAGE

 ISBN 0-252-02858-9.

-This Web page is designed and run by Robert Loerzel.
-All contents are © 2003 by Robert Loerzel except for those articles and illustrations that are taken from public-domain sources and fair-use quotations from copyrighted sources.
+This website is designed and run by Robert Loerzel.
+All contents are © by Robert Loerzel (mostly created in 2003) except for those articles and illustrations that are taken from public-domain sources and fair-use quotations from copyrighted sources.
 Book cover design by Paula Newcomb/University of Illinois Press.